addyosmani/backbone-fundamentals/backbone-fundamentals.md

 The Backbone `events` attribute allows us to attach event listeners to either `el`-relative custom selectors, or directly to `el` if no selector is provided.
 An event takes the form `{'eventName selector': 'callbackFunction'}` and a number of DOM event-types are supported, including `click`, `submit`, `mouseover`, `dblclick` and more.

 What isn't instantly obvious is that while Backbone uses jQuery's `.delegate()` underneath, it goes further by extending it so that `this` always refers to the current view object within callback functions.
 The only thing to really keep in mind is that any string callback supplied to the events attribute must have a corresponding function with the same name within the scope of your view.

+The declarative, delegated jQuery events means that you don't have to worry about whether a particular element has been rendered to the DOM yet or not.
+Usually with jQuery you have to worry about "presence or absence in the DOM" all the time when binding events.

 In our TodoView example, the edit callback is invoked when the user double-clicks a label element within the `el` element, updateOnEnter is called for each keypress in an element with class 'edit', and close executes when an element with class 'edit' loses focus.
 Each of these callback functions can use `this` to refer to the TodoView object.

 ## Collections